brezanac/docker-amp-template/README.md

 Please adjust these to your needs or simply use them as they are:

 * `apache/apache2.conf` - default apache configuration (usually there is no need to change any of this)
-* `apache/vhost.conf` - a place to decalare all your virtual hosts here
+* `apache/vhost.conf` - a place to decalare all your virtual hosts
 * `mysql/my.cnf` - MySQL server configuration
 * `php-fpm/php-fpm.conf` - php-fpm configuration (don't change unless you really know what you are doing)
 * `php-fpm/php.ini` - `php.ini` used for web requests